 Students are responsible for knowing and fulfilling all general and specific requirements relating to the completion of their degree programs.
 Answers to specific questions may be obtained from the Graduate Studies in Business Office, (804) 828-4622.

 Students who wish to change their graduate programs or areas of concentration within the school must make that request in writing to the director of graduate studies in business.
 The director will advise them of the necessary requirements and whether the change is possible.
 The student must be in good standing at the time of change.

-The student should notify in writing both Records and Registration and Graduate Studies in Business, 301 W. Franklin St., P.O.
+The student should notify in writing both the Office of Records and Registration and the Graduate Studies in Business Office, 301 W. Franklin St., P.O.
 Box 844000, Richmond, VA 23284-4000, of any address changes.
 Students who do not wish to register in any given semester must notify in writing the Graduate Studies in Business Office of their intent not to register and their plans for continuation in the program.

 Appeals for exceptions to policies or academic standards may be made in writing to the Graduate Studies in Business Office, School of Business, Virginia Commonwealth University, 301 W. Franklin St., Richmond, VA 23284-4000.

 Various opportunities exist for students to work closely with faculty on individual research projects.
 Courses in the School of Business numbered 690, 693 and 697 are suitable for this purpose.
 No more than one research course may be taken as part of a master’s program.

 Registration in all research courses requires approval of both the student’s adviser and the director of graduate studies in business.
 Forms for this purpose are available upon request from the Graduate Studies in Business Office.
 Students are expected to seek permission to register in research courses by the end of the semester or summer session preceding the semester or summer session for which registration is desired.
 The written research report is required to be filed at the Graduate Studies in Business Office no later than the last day of classes of the semester or summer session in which the course is taken.